-- (9) Copies of the latest annual report and audited consolidated annual financial statements of the Issuer and the latest unaudited interim condensed consolidated financial statements of the Issuer may be obtained, and copies of the Agency Agreement will be available for inspection, at the specified offices of the Agent during normal business hours, so long as any of the Notes is outstanding. - (10) Until 4 May 2016, the statutory auditors of the Issuer was Ernst & Young Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by Christel Weymeersch and/or Jean-François Hubin, with offices at De Kleetlaan 2, B-1831 Diegem (Brussels) ("Ernst & Young").
-The consolidated financial statements of the Issuer (as well as the annual accounts of the Issuer) for the year ended 31 December 2015 have been audited in accordance with ISA by Ernst & Young and the audits resulted, in an unqualified opinion.
-During the relevant period, Ernst & Young had no material interest in the Issuer.
+- (9) Copies of the latest annual report and audited consolidated annual financial statements of the Issuer and the latest unaudited interim condensed consolidated financial statements of the Issuer may be obtained, and copies of the Agency Agreement will be available for inspection, at the specified offices of the Agent during normal business hours, so long as any of the Notes is outstanding. - PricewaterhouseCoopers Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by Roland Jeanquart and Tom Meuleman, with offices at Woluwedal 18, B-1932 Sint-Stevens-Woluwe (Brussels) ("PwC"), has been appointed as auditor of the Issuer for the financial years 2016-2018.
+PwC is a member of the Instituut der Bedrijfsrevisoren/Institut des Reviseurs d'Entreprises.
+The consolidated financial statements of the Issuer (as well as the annual accounts of the Issuer) for the years ended 31 December 2016 and 31 December 2017 have been audited in accordance with ISA by PwC and the audits resulted, in each case, in an unqualified opinion.
+The reports of the auditor of the Issuer on the Issuer's consolidated financial statements are included or incorporated in the form and context in which they are included or incorporated, with the consent of the auditors. - The Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to the Issuer and its affiliates in the ordinary course of business.

-On 4 May 2016, PricewaterhouseCoopers Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by Roland Jeanquart and Tom Meuleman, with offices at Woluwedal 18, B-1932 Sint-Stevens-Woluwe (Brussels) ("PwC"), has been appointed as auditor of the Issuer for the financial years 2016-2018.
-The consolidated financial statements of the Issuer (as well as the annual accounts of the Issuer) for the year ended 31 December 2016 have been audited in accordance with ISA by PwC and the audits resulted, in an unqualified opinion.

-Both Ernst & Young and PwC are members of the Instituut der Bedrijfsrevisoren/Institut des Reviseurs d'Entreprises.

-The reports of the auditors of the Issuer on the Issuer's consolidated financial statements are included or incorporated in the form and context in which they are included or incorporated, with the consent of the auditors.

-(11) The Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to the Issuer and its affiliates in the ordinary course of business.
 In addition, in the ordinary course of their business activities, the Dealers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of the Issuer or its affiliates.
-Certain of the Dealers or their affiliates that have a lending relationship with the Issuer routinely hedge their credit exposure to the

-Issuer consistent with their customary risk management policies.
+Certain of the Dealers or their affiliates that have a lending relationship with the Issuer routinely hedge their credit exposure to the Issuer consistent with their customary risk management policies.
 Typically, such Dealers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Notes issued under the Programme.
 Any such short positions could adversely affect future trading prices of Notes issued under the Programme.
-The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments
+The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.